Serhioromano/bootstrap-tags/README.md

 # Bootstrap Tags

+> Not yet officially released.
+Please check back later aprox date is end of May.

 In fact it is not tags it sort of mix of typeahead, and tags/pills.
 I just did not know how to name it in english, I named it after my task I did it to use in my application to manage tags.

 Please see [demo](http://bootstrap-tags.azurewebsites.net/) here.
 Demo is updated automatically on every push to repository so it always contains latest version.